 An applicant may request up to $2,500.
-There is no predetermined number of Fellowships to be awarded.
-The Connecticut Office of the Arts determines the number of Fellowships awarded.
+There is no predetermined number of fellowships to be awarded, although COA usually awards 2-3 fellowship per year.

 Funds may be used toward costs directly related to a professional development activity, including but not limited to: